AdaCore/spark2014/docs/ug/tutorial.rst

 As stated above, this invariant holds exactly between the two statements in the loop (after the if-statement, before the increment of the index).
 Thus, it should be inserted at this place.
-With this loop invariant, the check previously not proved is now proved, and two checks previously proved become
+With this loop invariant, two checks previously not proved are now proved, and a check previously proved becomes
 unproved:

 .. image:: static/search_loopinv.png